Amin-Shiravand/godesignpatterns/README.md

 - **Singleton**: Implement a thread-safe singleton pattern(Basic and Generic version), ensuring a class has only one instance.

+- **Builder Pattern Example(Email)**: The Builder pattern allows you to construct complex objects step by step while separating the construction process from the object's representation.

 [//]: # (- **Factory Method**: Create objects using a factory method, allowing flexible object creation.)

 [//]: # (- **Observer**: Implement the observer pattern to establish a one-to-many dependency between objects.)